BLyndon/bayesian_methods/theoretical_background/1_introduction.md

 we have 5 independent continuous parameters.
 As before we could by discretize the space as is needed for working with a computer and again completely enumerate and evaluate.

-If we are aiming to reduce the uncertainty by, say, a factore of 10, the costs for a grid method increases **exponentially** by a factor of $10^K$.

-For this reason a different approach is necessary, which we will discuss below.
+To reduce the uncertainty by say, a factor of 10, the costs for a grid method increases **exponentially** by a factor of $10^K$.
+Consequently we need a different approach, which we will discuss below.

 ## Maximum Likelihood Estimation